 Risk management is also a built-in feature of the investment strategy, specifically in its use of short-dated options, which Chris embraces as highly effective in offsetting confirmation bias and systematically de-risking the portfolio.
-Short-dated options also present many of the most attractive risk-adjusted market inefficiency opportunities available.
+Short-dated options also frequently present attractive volatility risk premia extremes.

 Dipsea’s differentiated approach within the most liquid equity and options markets has resulted in uncorrelated, low volatility returns with a high Sharpe ratio.

-Uncorrelated returns: The strategy has been effective at protecting capital during market downturns such as the May 2019 (-6.35%) and fourth quarter 2018 (-13.52%) S&P 500 selloffs, most recently, resulting in a track record with zero correlation to equities and negative correlation to bonds.
+Uncorrelated returns: The strategy has been effective at protecting capital during market downturns such as in February 2018 ("Volmageddon"), and the May 2019 (-6.35%) and fourth quarter 2018 (-13.52%) S&P 500 selloffs, most recently, resulting in a track record with zero correlation to equities and negative correlation to bonds.

 Independent, third-party risk reporting: Portfolio transparency is available to investors with full risk reporting, including Fama-French factor exposures (showing a lack of beta to, for example, equity volatility, value, momentum, and credit spreads).